iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/oned3.png" class="img-fluid" %}

 <p class="legend">Plotting the positive part of many ReLU neurons.
-Summed up, they form a network output that perfectly fit the data.</p>
+Summed up, they form a network output that perfectly fits the data.</p>

-We pictured an usual local minimum for gradient descent in the specific case of having more neurons than existing patterns.
-In pratice(more data in higher dimension) there is much less neurons than possible activations, however there are many situations in which neurons will gather toward the same patterns.
-We can merge(simply summing neurons together to get a new one) neurons that are in the same activation pattern without changing neither the output nor the loss (regularization might decrease).
-The fact that having more than one neurons in one pattern does not decrease the loss generalize and is at the core of the proof.
+We pictured a usual local minimum for gradient descent in the specific case of having more neurons than existing patterns.
+In practice (more data in higher dimension) there are much fewer neurons than possible activations, however, there are many situations in which neurons will lead to the same activation patterns.
+We can merge (simply summing neurons together to get a new one) neurons that are in the same activation pattern without changing either the output or the loss (regularization might decrease).
+The fact that having more than one neuron in one pattern does not decrease the loss is at the core of the proof.

 ### Activation Patterns